Magical Covent Garden Market

 Wahaca serves a wide range of Mexican street food at great prices.
 Dishes include my favourite Churros along with tacos, fajitas and more.

 My first taste of Egyptian food was the street food Koshari which combines pasta, rice, lentils, chickpeas, in a tasty sauce topped with fried onions.
 The signature dish of this restaurant is plentiful and affordable.
 The menu also includes lots of other Egyptian dishes both savoury and sweet.

 Breakfast or brunch at Covent Garden Market

-The best brunch or breakfast I can imagine is siting on the famous Laduree Terrace at the Henrietta hotel watching Covent Garden market come alive.
+The best brunch or breakfast I can imagine is sitting on the famous Laduree Terrace at the Henrietta hotel watching the Covent Garden market come alive.